Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6950 should theoretically be a lot superior to the Radeon HD 4870 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6950 should be 39% faster than the Radeon HD 4870 1GB in general, due to its higher bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison